From Vision to action: Young entrepreneurs from Puebla build their future

 Celebrating Resilience and Growth: Second Cohort Graduates from Emprende Juventud Poblana

-In November 2025, Impact Hub CDMX celebrated the graduation of the second cohort of Emprende Juventud Poblana — a dynamic youth entrepreneurship programme empowering young people from underserved communities in Puebla.
+In November 2025, Impact Hub CDMX celebrated the graduation of the incubator of the second cohort of Emprende Juventud Poblana — a dynamic youth entrepreneurship programme empowering young people from underserved communities in Puebla.
 Supported by the Julius Baer Foundation, this initiative provides comprehensive training, one-on-one mentorship, and seed funding to create inclusive economic pathways and drive sustainable development.

 At the heart of the Foundation’s mission lies its commitment to work across the entire wealth spectrum.
 By bringing together aspiring young entrepreneurs and experienced professionals, the programme fosters two-way learning where knowledge flows both ways.
 Mentors gain fresh perspectives on grassroots innovation, while participants develop real-world skills — closing the gap in economic opportunity and helping reduce systemic inequalities in wealth distribution.